Publications

 DIANA-Dedicated Infrastructure and Architecture for Near-Earth Astronautics

-Published in 51st International Conference on Environmental Systems (ICES), 2022
+Published in 51st International Conference on Environmental Systems (ICES) Conference Proceedings, 2022

 DIANA is an autonomously deployable lunar base concept for long-duration crewed missions on the Moon’s surface, focusing on sustainability, ISRU, and scientific exploration.